Kudzu, a fast-growing and versatile plant, is a member of the legume family that can be found all over Japan.

 Leaf movements can be adjusted to optimize photosynthesis.
 For instance, kudzu plants can form dense swarms to avoid excessive water evaporation, which can help to optimize photosynthesis by preserving water resources.

 Kudzu has a growth form that allows it to lose its woody parts.
 Unlike plants with hard vines that enable them to support their body vertically, kudzu coils up around other plants and concentrates its leaves at the top of its community.
 This means that kudzu can use its nutrients for leaves and vines to grow, rather than for vertical support.

 Reports indicate that kudzu can extend its vines by 18-50cm per day.

 ■Benefits of huge roots

-Kudzu's roots marks so high level vegetative storage , that they can grow in dry lands.
+Kudzu's roots have such high-level vegetative storage that they are able to thrive in dry lands.